mparkersimms/data-structures-and-algorithms2/utilities/README.md

 word that was already used as a "key" in the table, it saved that word and continued adding all the unique words to the table.
 Then it returned the first word that was repeated.

+Code Challenge 32
+This challenge is designed to take in two trees and return a list of all the values that are in both trees.
+The method takes in two trees as arguments, iterates through each of the trees and creates an arraylist for each of them.
+Then iterates through the first tree's array and adds all the values to a hashtable using the values in the array as the keys and the number 1 as the value.
+Then iterates through the second arraylist, comparing each value to the keys in the hashtable, and if there is a match, adds that key to another array, and increments the value in the hashtable.
+Once the second arraylist has been comppletely interated through, The method returns the results array.
 ## Big O
 Challenge 12
 Time: O(1);